MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/teams-conversational-ai/teams-conversation-ai-overview.md

 ## Why use Teams AI library?

 The AI Library is a Teams-centric interface to Large Language Models.
-Your apps can use LLMs to facilitate more natural conversational interactions with users, guiding that conversation into your apps skills.
+Your apps can use LLMs to facilitate more natural conversational interactions with users, guiding that conversation into your app's skills.

-You can focus on writing your business logic, and allow Teams to handle the complexities of conversational bots so that you can easily extract and utilize user intent within your apps.
+You can focus on writing your business logic and allow Teams to handle the complexities of conversational bots so that you can easily extract and utilize user intent within your apps.

 :::image type="content" source="../../../assets/images/bots/teams-ai-library-benefits.png" alt-text="Screenshot shows the benefits of using Teams AI library.":::